-If you have been around the blogging world for any amount of time, you have probably heard the works media kit and rate sheet.
+If you have been around the blogging world for any amount of time, you have probably heard about the works media kit and rate sheet.
 Really though, what is a media kit?
 Do you really need one?
 What about a rate sheet?
 How do I even come up with my rates?
-Theses are some of the questions that I see every day from influencers, and I am here to tell you everything you need to know about media kits and rate sheets!
+These are some of the questions that I see every day from influencers, and I am here to tell you everything you need to know about media kits and rate sheets!

 All About Media Kits and Rate Sheets

-When I first started blogging, well over a year ago, I went in head first with know prior knowledge about the industry.
+When I first started blogging, well over a year ago, I went in headfirst with no prior knowledge about the industry.
 It was all so new and exciting, but also a bit intimidating as well!
 People were using words I had never heard of before and I tended to get lost in Google searches trying to find the right information.
 Some of the biggest questions I had, and that a lot of newer influencers seem to have as well, are all about media kits and rate sheets.
 They sound intimidating, but I promise they are actually super simple once you get the basic understanding!

 What Is A Media Kit?